Gröbner basis: Generalizations

 The concept and algorithms of Gröbner bases have also been generalized to ideals over various rings, commutative or not, like polynomial rings over a principal ideal ring or Weyl algebras.

 Areas of applications

 Error-Correcting Codes

-Gröbner basis has been applied in the theory of error-correcting codes for algebraic decoding.
+Gröbner bases have been applied in the theory of error-correcting codes for algebraic decoding.
 By using Gröbner basis computation on various forms of error-correcting equations, decoding methods were developed for correcting errors of cyclic codes, affine variety codes, algebraic-geometric codes and even general linear block codes.
 Applying Gröbner basis in algebraic decoding is still a research area of channel coding theory.